 - Legal documents; durable power of attorney, both health and asset management

-Now that you have a template for taking care of loved ones from a distance, take a deep breath and remember: everyone’s situation is different, and you can be successful at taking care of loved ones from a distance if you stay organized and take advantage of available resources.
+Now that you have a template for taking care of providing care from afar take a deep breath, and remember that everyone’s situation is different.
+You can be successful at taking care of loved ones from a distance without feeling guilty if you stay organized and take advantage of available resources.